 Tamora has self-published three books entitled "Thy Kingdom Come: Living A Life of Dominion, Power and Authority", "Reflections of the Heart-Cliffhanger Series" and "Kwik Steps: Proposal Preparation and Grantwriting Formats: A Step-By-Step Guide".
 She is currently working on two books entitled "The Non-Profits Guide to Funding Opportunities" and "Greatest Love: Cliffhanger Series 2".

 She has a compassionate heart for ministry and outreach accepting her calling as a clergy in 2000.
 Tamora is Vice President of Talitha Cumi Ministries (over 17 Yrs.) that offers outreach services to young girls and women (12-up).
-The outreach services include: one-on-one mentoring, workshops, retreats and career/craft activities.
-Over the years, she has been invited to speak at different events for various churches and non-profit organizations.
-For the past 8 years, she has served as one of the ministry leaders with The Bridge Network International, Inc. that focuses on uniting ministries together to make a greater impact in the communities they serve.
+For the past 8 years, she has served as one of the ministry leaders for The Bridge Network International, Inc. that focuses on uniting ministries together to make a greater impact in the communities they serve.